Skip to main content

 What Is the Role of Hematocrit in Cardiovascular Risk Assessment?

 The stimulation of erythropoiesis is one of the most consistent physiological effects of testosterone administration.
 From a mechanistic standpoint, testosterone suppresses the production of hepcidin, a liver-produced peptide that is the master regulator of iron metabolism.
-Lower hepcidin levels lead to increased iron availability for incorporation into hemoglobin within new in the bone marrow.
+Lower hepcidin levels lead to increased iron availability for incorporation into hemoglobin within new red blood cells in the bone marrow.
 This effect is dose-dependent and is a key therapeutic benefit for men with hypogonadism and concomitant anemia.

 However, in individuals with baseline cardiovascular disease, a supraphysiologic rise in hematocrit (erythrocytosis) is a primary safety concern.
 The clinical significance of moderate erythrocytosis is debated, but a substantial increase in red blood cell mass elevates whole blood viscosity.